No goals in 17 games: it’s been (really) tough for Brendan Gallagher this year - Dose.ca

 – Kevin Lefrançois (@KevinLefrancois) November 14, 2025

-Without taking anything away from Gallagher, who has given more than his all to the organization since his arrival, he's just not able to keep up anymore and it's painful to watch him go, in the words of Kevin Lefrançois.
+Without taking anything away from Gallagher, who has given more than his all to the organization since his arrival, he simply can't keep up and it's painful to watch him go, in the words of Kevin Lefrançois.

 The forward made his mark in the NHL by playing with energy and disrupting opponents every time he took to the ice (and scoring goals in the process).
 We're not seeing any of that this year.